PlushiePirate/logparser/CONTRIBUTING.md

 - Adhere to the existing code style.
 - Write meaningful commit messages.
 - Keep code and comments concise and clear.

-## Licensing

-By contributing to UniDataParser, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

 Thank you for your support and contributions! 🙌